randombit/botan-rs/README.md

 This crate wraps the C API exposed by the [Botan](https://botan.randombit.net/) cryptography library.

 This is an early work in progress.
-Some functionality like hashes, MACs, KDFs, PBKDF2, and random number generators are available now.
+Some functionality like hashes, MACs, KDFs, PBKDF2, random number generators, and public key operations (sign, verify, encrypt, decrypt, key agreement) are available now.